berniefrimpie/picories/README.md

 # picories
-This  is a sample project for Coyotiv School of Engineering.
+This  is a sample project for Coyotiv School of Engineering

 # LICENSE

 '''